sarutlaa/sarutlaa/README.md

 AWS Advocate.
 Dedicated to driving business impact through data-driven insights.
 ---------------
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sarutlaa&label=Profile%20views&color=0e75b6&style=flat" alt="sarutlaa" /> </p>
-I'm a recent graduate (December 2023) with a Master's degree in Data Science from Indiana University Bloomington.
-My passion lies in data engineering and analysis, which is fueled by my academic training and industry experience.

-During my studies, I gained a comprehensive understanding of distributed systems, data modeling, data mining, and data warehousing.
-Additionally, I actively pursued certifications to enhance my practical skillset.
-These include AWS Solutions Architect Associate, Certified Cloud Practitioner, Databricks Lakehouse Fundamentals, Google Data Analytics Professional Certificate, and Google Advanced Data Analytics Certificate.
+Holding a Master's degree in Data Science from Indiana University Bloomington, where I specialized in data engineering and analysis, I am passionate about leveraging my expertise to drive data innovation.
+My academic pursuits are complemented by robust industry experience, particularly in data architecture and visualization.
+I am currently engaged with Project 990, enhancing data-driven strategies for non-profits across the U.S. where, I focus on ensuring data quality and consistency,  developing robust data pipelines, and performing data migration.
+My work includes crafting Tableau dashboards that transform complex datasets into actionable insights.

-Previously, as a Senior Data Engineer at Tata Elxsi, I applied my knowledge to real-world projects for Comcast Xfinity.
-I built serverless ETL pipelines using Python, Lambda functions, and Athena SQL, enabling efficient processing of massive datasets (up to 10 million S3 entries) for real-time analysis.
-To further empower stakeholders, I created interactive Tableau dashboards driven by these pipelines.
-My work resulted in an increase in efficiency for release metrics analysis, leading to faster data-driven decision-making and an improvement in the release deployment cycle.
+Previously, as a Senior Data Engineer at Tata Elxsi, I led the development of serverless ETL pipelines for Comcast Xfinity, managing Big Data.
+My efforts in automating data processes and implementing interactive downstream Tableau dashboards significantly optimized release metrics analysis, accelerating data-driven decisions and improving the release deployment cycle.

-This combination of academic rigor and industry application positions me as a strong candidate for a full-time Data Engineering, Data Science, or Data Analysis role.
-I'm eager to leverage my skills and continuously learn new technologies to contribute to data-driven innovation.
-I am open to relocating as per the job requirement.
+My academic journey has equipped me with a strong understanding of database design, data modeling, advanced data concepts, and engineering cloud computing.
+I have practical experience with distributed systems such as Apache Hadoop and Apache Spark, and hands-on expertise in AWS and GCP.
+Additionally, I have delved into data mining and applied machine learning.
+As an enthusiastic learner, I have pursued concepts in data warehousing (Snowflake DB, BigQuery) and dimensional modeling to ensure that my skills remain aligned with industry standards.

+I'm eager to collaborate with companies where I can apply my expertise and grow professionally.
+I also look forward to refining my abilities through new challenges while actively engaging with teams that value creativity and continuous learning.

+I am actively seeking a full-time role and believe in "learning, unlearning, and relearning" to stay at the forefront of this rapidly evolving field.
+Professionally along with my academic journey positions me well to work in the evolving data engineering and analytics domain.
+I am open to relocation and eager to leverage my skills in a challenging, innovative environment that encourages data-driven solutions.

 * 🌱  I'm currently Relearning PySpark with Databricks.
 * ⚡  I am actively seeking full time roles in Data Engineering domain.